jesvijonathan/JOS-Animation-Library/README.md

 - .~~attribute <code>delay</code> is not working as of now..~~ (added in v0.5)
 - ~~<code>init</code> method is not working as of now. (need to be set manually as var in html inline script)~~ (added in v0.5)
 - <code>bebounce</code> is not working as of now.
-- requires both js & css cdn links for JOS v0.5 & below.
+- ~~requires both js & css cdn links for JOS v0.5 & below.~~ (browser rule to require it that way.. )
 - .~~JOS <code>disable</code> attribute is not working as of now..~~ (fixed in v0.3 upstream)
 - ~~should move from function workaround to class based approach~~ (added in v0.5)
 - ~~Need to add minified and other versions of JOS package~~ (updated in v0.6)
 - bug where the element is not animating when the page is loaded and the element is already in view.
+- referencing multiple element to a single anchor causes bug storing n-view count (not a big deal).
 <!-- status
 critical
 major